Safety Stock Calculator & Formula

 Reducing the risk of inaccurate and incomplete data, by providing checklists of everything you need from them.

 Using the same accounting software as your clients- so you’re accessing their data directly.
 You’ll eliminate errors and speed things up enormously.
-This also keeps you in closely in touch and helps avoid clients turning up in the last week of January with a bag full of receipts.
+This also keeps you and your client in touch and helps avoid clients turning up in the last week of January with a bag full of receipts.

 3) Set your own deadline